cybercarehub/Alita-AI-V4/README.md

 # Alita V4
-build a chatbot using the OpenAI's Chat GPT API "gpt-3.5-turbo" and Flasks Server.
+Alita V4 is a developable, open source & a simple AI chatbot built using the OpenAI's ChatGPT API "gpt-3.5-turbo" and Flasks Server with python on a wed server.
+All the bugs and errors poped in the last version are 90% fixed and hope to connect this bot with Whatsapp in the v4.1
 ## Requirements

 1. Flask module to create a web server.